discourse/discourse-chat/README.md

 ### Getting started

-Enable the `topic_chat_enabled` site setting, and use the 'Enable Chat' option in the topic wrench menu.
+Enable the `chat_enabled` site setting, and use the 'Enable Chat' option in the topic wrench menu.

 [image: enable chat]